Devon eco lodge accommodation, England

 Hassle-free electric vehicle recharging point.

-All guests can borrow free push bikes for local trips - or we'll help you hire electric bikes for longer adventures.
+All guests can borrow free bicycles for local trips - or bring your own for longer adventures.

-Free arrival and departure pick up at Eggesford station (4 miles on the picturesque Tarka Line) or the Exeter-Barnstaple bus stop (1.5 miles, Winkleigh Village).
+Free arrival and departure pick up for car free bookings at Eggesford station (4 miles on the picturesque Tarka Line) or the Exeter-Barnstaple bus (nearest stop 1.5 miles, Winkleigh Village).

 PeopleFriends and neighbours